tlorantfy/archicad-python-scripts/README.md

 The script can schedule recurring publishing.
 The related Archicad project must be opened before executing the script, because the script retrieves the projectdata during the start-up of the script.

-[Additional JSON/Python Commands Add-On](https://github.com/tlorantfy/archicad-additional-json-commands/releases) (version 25.1 or later) is required to run.
+### Requirements
 **Requires Archicad 25 or later.**
+* [Additional JSON/Python Commands Add-On](https://github.com/tlorantfy/archicad-additional-json-commands/releases) (version 25.2 or later) is required to be loaded into Archicad.

 ### Features